Piedmontese Civil War: Background

 Northern Italy had been contested by France and the Habsburgs for centuries.
-Often referred to as 'Savoy', the Savoyard state was split into two main geographic segments; Piedmont, which contained the capital Turin, and the Duchy of Aosta on the Italian side of the Alps, with the Duchy of Savoy and County of Nice in Transalpine France.
-French control of Piedmont prevented foreign powers gaining access to the restive southern provinces of the Dauphiné and Vaunage, former Huguenot strongholds with a long history of rebellion.
+Often referred to as 'Savoy', the Savoyard state was split into two main geographic segments; Piedmont, which contained the capital Turin, and the Duchy of Aosta, on the Italian side of the Alps, with the Duchy of Savoy and County of Nice in Transalpine France.
+French control of Piedmont prevented foreign powers from gaining access to the restive southern provinces of the Dauphiné and Vaunage, former Huguenot strongholds with a long history of rebellion.
 It also allowed them to threaten the Spanish-held Duchy of Milan, part of the Spanish Road, an overland route connecting the Spanish Netherlands to Habsburg possessions in Italy, a primary source of recruits for the Army of Flanders.

 Although Spain was then the most powerful state in Europe, its reliance on long exterior lines of communication was a potential weakness.
-Cardinal Richelieu sought to weaken Spain by attacking these wherever possible, leading to French involvement in the 1628 to 1631 War of the Mantuan Succession.
-This ended with their candidate, Charles I Gonzaga, confirmed as ruler of the Duchy of Mantua, while French garrisons were installed in the Savoyard fortresses of Pinerolo and Casale.
-Possession protected the Alpine passes into Southern France, and allowed them to threaten Milan at will.
+Cardinal Richelieu sought to weaken Spain by attacking it wherever possible, which led to French involvement in the 1628 to 1631 War of the Mantuan Succession.
+That ended with their candidate, Charles I Gonzaga, confirmed as ruler of the Duchy of Mantua, and French garrisons were installed in the Savoyard fortresses of Pinerolo and Casale.
+Their possession protected the Alpine passes into southern France and allowed France to threaten Milan at will.

-Since these positions were also vital to the security of Savoy, it was a way of controlling Victor Amadeus I, Duke of Savoy, whose wife Christine Marie of France was sister to Louis XIII of France.
-Like many rulers, Victor Amadeus tried to balance both sides; his younger brother Thomas Francis, Prince of Carignano, was a military leader of considerable ability, who commanded Spanish troops against France at Les Avins in May 1635.
-The other, Prince Maurice of Savoy was a Catholic Cardinal; formerly French representative at the Roman Curia, he switched allegiance to the Holy Roman Empire in 1636.
+Since these positions were also vital to the security of Savoy, it was a way of controlling Victor Amadeus I, Duke of Savoy, whose wife Christine Marie of France was sister to Louis XIII.
+Like many rulers, Victor Amadeus tried to balance both sides; his younger brother, Thomas Francis, Prince of Carignano, was a military leader of considerable ability, who commanded Spanish troops against France at Les Avins in May 1635.
+The other, Prince Maurice of Savoy was a Catholic Cardinal; the former French representative at the Roman Curia switched allegiances to the Holy Roman Empire in 1636.